 The second way that HIPAA impacts MSPs is through risk assessments.
 Healthcare businesses must perform thorough risk assessments and they must be able to prove it.
 Healthcare clients may even turn to their MSPs to help them perform the risk assessments.
 Healthcare clients should look for MSPs that can provide this as a service as well as provide training and documented plans as part of their HIPAA compliance.
 Having secure IT applications is imperative.

 If you are an MSP and you are looking for a way to stand out among your competitors, then this is a great way to do it.
 You need t be a trusted advisor and help your clients comply with all of the rules and regulations that come along with HIPAA.
 You also want to be able to help them protect their patient information.
 Also consider choosing cloud vendors that can help you achieve this.
-For more information about how you can do this in San Francisco, be sure to reach out to Where To Start by calling (844) RASM or by emailing them at - email@example.com .
+For more information about how you can do this in San Francisco, be sure to reach out to Where To Start by calling firstname.lastname@example.org .